strangerstudios/paid-memberships-pro/readme.txt

 4. [Ask using our contact form](https://www.paidmembershipspro.com/contact/)

 == Changelog ==
+= 3.6.6 - 2026-03-13 =
+* SECURITY: Added capability and nonce checks to Stripe webhook AJAX management endpoints. #3615 (@dparker1005)
+* SECURITY: Added shared-secret token validation for the deprecated Authorize.net ARB Silent Posts integration with a configurable `pmpro_authnet_silent_post_token` option in gateway settings. #3598 (@dparker1005)
+* BUG FIX: Fixed an operator precedence bug causing corechart.js to load on all report pages. #3609 (@flintfromthebasement)
+* BUG FIX: Fixed an "Attempt to read property ID on null" warning in display post states. #3599 (@dwanjuki)

 = 3.6.5 - 2026-02-26 =
 * SECURITY: Gated the unverified Stripe webhook event fallback behind a new `pmpro_stripe_webhook_allow_unverified_post_event` filter, which defaults to `false`. #3592 (@dparker1005)
 * ENHANCEMENT: Updated links to the Member Directory and Podcasting Use Case landing pages and hubs. #3593 (@kimcoleman)